dloghin/tec-blockbench/README.md

-# BlockBench
+# Time-Energy-Cost Benchmarking of Blockchain Systems

-BlockBench is the first benchmarking framework for private blockchain systems.
+This repository is based on [**BlockBench**](https://github.com/ooibc88/blockbench), the first benchmarking framework for permissioned blockchain systems.
+Different from the original BlockBench, this repository:
-It serves as a fair means of comparison for different platforms and enables deeper understanding of different system design choices.

-BlockBench comes with both [macro benchmark workloads](src/macro) for evaluating the overall performance and [micro benchmark workloads](src/micro) for evaluating performance of individual layers.

-# This branch (analysis2021) - submission to IEEE Transactions on Cloud Computing

-This branch includes updated benchmarks for Hyperledger Fabric v2+ (e.g., v2.3.1) and Quorum (e.g., v20.10.0): Quorum with Raft and Quorum with IBFT.
+- adds benchmarking support for Fabric 2+ (e.g., v2.3.1) and Quorum (e.g., v20.10.0).
+- adds system-level benchmarks (in [benchmark/systems_benchmarks](benchmark/systems_benchmarks))
+- adds scripts to do profiling (with Linux ``perf``)
+- adds scripts to capture and parse power and energy

+## Experiments Reproducibility

+Please see [Benchmarking.md](Benchmarking.md) on how to reproduce the experiments presented in the paper *"Characterizing the Performance and Cost of Blockchains on the Cloud and at the Edge"*.

 ## Running Fabric v2+ Benchmarks